AaltoRSE/speech2text/README.md

 > **_NOTE:_**
-> pyannote/segmentation-3.0 is also covered by MIT licence but is gated.
-In order to use it, go to [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0), log in as Hugging Face user, and accept the conditions to access it.
+> pyannote/segmentation-3.0 is also covered by [MIT licence]((https://huggingface.co/models?license=license:mit)) but is gated separately.
+In order to use it, log in to [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) and accept the conditions to access it.
 >
 > Due to gating, the model has **not** been saved to `/scratch/shareddata/dldata/huggingface-hub-cache/` which is meant for models accessible more generally to Triton users.

 Wrapper around the [wespeaker-voxceleb-resnet34-LM](https://huggingface.co/pyannote/wespeaker-voxceleb-resnet34-LM) pretrained speaker embedding model is used by pyannote-audio version 3.1 and higher (see [pyannote/config.yml](pyannote/config.yml)).
-The model is covered by the [MIT licence]((https://huggingface.co/models?license=license:mit)) and has been downloaded from Hugging Face to
+The model is covered by the [MIT licence]((https://huggingface.co/models?license=license:mit)) and has been pre-downloaded from Hugging Face to

 `/scratch/shareddata/dldata/huggingface-hub-cache/hub/models--pyannote--wespeaker-voxceleb-resnet34-LM`.